Sonoran-Software/sonoran_pushevents/pushevents/README_pushevents.md

-This is just a template plugin.
-To learn how to use, see PLUGINS.md.
+# sonoran_pushevents

+Handles events pushed to the server from the CAD.
+This is a unique plugin that uses a js library and does not have any configuration.